Courses

 EMEN 5030 (3) Fundamentals of Project Management

-Provides an in-depth introduction to the project management discipline, including the concepts, tools and techniques used in the management and leadership of projects small and large alike.
-Key topics covered include the role of the project manager; project team selection and management; cost, schedule and risk management; quality in projects; introduction to creating and maintaining project plans through the project lifecycle.
+Project managers work cross-functionaly to plan, monitor, and manage projects to successful completion.
+This course provides an introduction to the project management discipline, including the processes, tools and techniques used in the management and leadership of projects.
+Key topics covered include the role of the project manager; the project team; stakeholder communications and management; cost, schedule and risk management; quality in projects; and the project lifecycle.

-Requisites: Requires prerequisite courses of EMEN 5030 or MBAX 6440 (all minimum grade B).
-Restricted to College of Engineering graduate students or Graduate Certificate Engineering (CRTGE) students only.
+Requisites: Requires prereq courses of EMEN 5030 or MBAX 6440 (all min grade B).
+Restricted to Coll of Engineering grad students, Grad Certificate Engineering (CRTGE), Engr EMEN BAM students students w/ subplans C-ASENEMEN, C-ECENEMEN, C-EEEN-EME or C-MCENEMEN.

-Requisites: Requires prerequisite course of EMEN 5005 (minimum grade B).
-Restricted to College of Engineering graduate students or Graduate Certificate Engineering (CRTGE) students only.
+Requisites: Restricted to College of Engineering graduate students, Graduate Certificate Engineering (CRTGE) students and Engineering Management BAM students.

 EMEN 5050 (3) Leading Oneself